 I can’t do it justice; it’s just real good.
 Here, watch:

 Heads up: Y’all, this ain’t professional mental health advice, it’s about my personal observations and what’s worked for me.
-I’m not your therapist.
+I’m not your therapist1and if I am, then hi, let’s chat about this in session.
 If you want professional help tailored to your own situation, it’s best to get yourself a counselor!

 In a session this week, I came up with the analogy of the “Shame-Regret Vinaigrette.”

 Shame and regret are two pretty miserable emotions.
 They tend to travel together, especially among people who are not used to making mistakes (hi) or feeling bad at things (also hi).
-Preeminent-researcher-on-shame and omnipresent-self-help-darling Brené Brown has described shame as being the feeling that we are “flawed and therefore unworthy of love“.
+Preeminent-researcher-on-shame and omnipresent-self-help-darling Brené Brown2Maybe it’s just the circles I run in, but I feel like I’m always half a sentence away from someone excitedly bringing up Brené Brown.
+Is this a counselor thing?
+A Millennial thing?
+Is this bisexual culture? has described shame as being the feeling that we are “flawed and therefore unworthy of love“.
 It’s not a helpful feeling, it’s just kicking ourselves when we’re already down.